animo/siera-cli/docs/configuration.md

 # Configuration file and environments

-Providing an endpoint and api-key with every call can be rather annoying.
+Providing an agent URL and an api-key with every call can be rather annoying.
 So in order to create a clean api we have decided to add a configuration file to the tool.
 The default location of the configuration file on \*NIX systems is `~/.config/aries-cli/config.ini` and on Windows `TODO`.

 ## No Configuration file

-Without a configuration file the `--endpoint` is required and the `--api-key` is only required if the cloudagent requires this.
+Without a configuration file the `--agent-url` is required and the `--api-key` is only required if the cloudagent requires this.

 **example**